hackclub/hackclub/workshops/pico-8/README.md

 end
 ```

-The code under `elseif` will only run if the first `if` statement is `false` - this makes it useful for grouping multiple conditions that you know can't all be true (eg you know that the player can't be moving right and left at the same time).
+The code under `elseif` will only run if the first `if` statement is `false` - this makes it useful for grouping multiple conditions that you know can't all be true (e.g. you know that the player can't be moving right and left at the same time).
 If we had just made another `if` for moving left, then pressing down both right and left would have caused the player to stand still.

 Notice that `elseif` doesn't require a separate `end`, and is sort-of grouped with the `if`.
 There is one last type of `if` and that is `else` - `else` is only evaluated if the previous `if`s and `elseif`s were all `false`.
 Here is an example to sum this up: